COVID-19 pill rollout stymied by shortages as omicron rages

 Since last month, the government has sent states enough Pfizer pills to treat 164,000 people, allocating them by population.
 That approach is coming under fire from some states with heavier caseloads.

-The amount allocated to New York — enough to treat about 20,000 people — is just not enough, said Health Commissioner Dr. Mary Bassett.
+The amount allocated to New York — enough to treat about 20,000 people — is insufficient, said Health Commissioner Dr. Mary Bassett.

 “We need more of these drugs in order to make them alter the course of the pandemic and reduce hospitalization,” she said.